-The RJC is pleased to announce that HMP Peterborough has been awarded the Restorative Service Quality Mark (RSQM).
+The RJC is pleased to announce that the Lancashire Constabulary Restorative Justice Team has achieved the Training Provider Quality Mark (TPQM).

 Chris Straker, the RJC’s interim chief executive, said: